sammychinedu2ky/manifest-image-resizer/README.md

                   with:
                     filename: upload.png #name of image you uploaded and also ensure you attatch the image extension(ie png,jpg,ico etc)

-### The generated images would be saved in the artifact section with the name archive.
+### The generated images would be saved in the artifact section with the name "generated-images".
 And that's it

 #### You can as well check my site to generate easily both the manifest and standard icons by clicking [here](http://manifest-gen.netlify.com/)